The Birth Of The Boulders

 (Received for publication, 28th May, 1948)

-2. Origin of the Wairere Boulders from the Head of Geology Department of Auckland University (Philippa Balck).
+2. Origin of the Wairere Boulders from the Head of Geology Department of Auckland University (Philippa Black).

 3. How Kauris erode basalt.
 Dr. Neil E.Whitehead (ex GNS) August, 2013.